Atticus29/pcc_biology_211/syllabus.md

     - For BI 211, a key ingredient to your success will be attendance.
 It is your responsibility to arrive at lecture on time and prepared to learn.
 There will occasionally be very low-stakes assignments that are completed in class.
 You answers to Socrative questions during class will be tracked (although there will be no penalty for incorrect responses) and will contribute to your IHOP score.
 You must be in class to complete these assignments and to receive credit for them.
 There will be no makeup assignments – no exceptions.
 With that said, you are an adult, and if you feel confident in your ability to teach yourself the lecture material, it is still technically possible to be quite successful in the class without attending lecture (although I wouldn't recommend it).

 - Lab
-    - There will be 10 lab exercises. **If you do not attend lab that week, you will receive a zero for that lab's participation and the quiz due that week (you're welcome to attempt the quiz the following week, even though you missed the content)**.     - Lab session makeup policy:
+    - There will be 10 lab exercises. **If you do not attend both lab sessions that week, you will receive a zero for that lab's participation (3 pts. for each session) and the quiz due that week (you're welcome to attempt the quiz the following week, even though you missed the content)**.     - Lab session makeup policy:
 	    - If you are unable to attend lab as scheduled, you may take it with another lab class that week as long as you make arrangements in advance and have a reason that is acceptable to the instructor.
 You must email 2 people to obtain permission as follows (include both in the same email): 1) me 2) the other Rock Creek BI 211 instructor of the lab you want to attend.
 Please coordinate this at least a day before you attend that lab.
 The other instructor is not required to let you attend their lab.
 Instructor names can be found on the course schedule at the PCC website. **You may do this only once per term**.
 You will take the quiz and participate in activities in the lab you attend.
 The instructor will then give your quiz to me.
 Try to avoid switching sections the weeks of the amylase experiment planning and experiment execution.
 If you do have to switch, please be sure to make arrangements with your amylase experiment partners.
 	        - Per departmental policy, students who have more than 2 lab absences will receive an F for the class.